1000minds is used for prioritizing diseases for Research and Development.

 About the use of 1000minds for prioritizing diseases for R&D.

-- E Tacconelli, E Carrara, A Savoldi et al and the WHO Pathogens Priority List working group (2017), “Discovery, research and development of new antibiotics: the WHO priority list of antibiotic-resistant bacteria”, The Lancet Infectious Diseases (forthcoming) News1 » News2 » News3 »
+- E Tacconelli, E Carrara, A Savoldi et al and the WHO Pathogens Priority List working group (2018), “Discovery, research, and development of new antibiotics: the WHO priority list of antibiotic-resistant bacteria and tuberculosis”, The Lancet Infectious Diseases 18, 318-27 News1 » News2 » News3 »

 - E Tacconelli, N Magrini & Co-ordinating Group, “Global priority list of antibiotic-resistant bacteria to guide research, discovery, and development of new antibiotics”, WHO Short Summary, 2017 News1 » News2 »